uwctri/ReportTweaks/README.md

 ## What does it do?

-Report tweaks adds options to hide redcap generated columns, merge rows from the same record, and hide empty rows.
+Report tweaks adds options to hide redcap generated columns, merge rows from the same record, hide empty rows, and add "writeback" buttons to reports that allow for flags or action dates to be set on all records in a report.

 ## Installing

-This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/report_tweaks1.0.0`) manually.
+This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/report_tweaks_v1.0.0`) manually.

 ## Configuration